4ndrewparr/jigsaw-toxicity-classification/README.md

 the models were: Multi-Task Learning and Checkpoint Ensemble.

 The fine-tuning notebooks for BERT and GPT2, the training code of the base LSTM model, and the inference notebook of the ensemble that was submitted as a final solution are included in this repository.
+You can check them out online at: https://mybinder.org/v2/gh/4ndyparr/jigsaw-toxicity-classification/master

 Kaggle Profile: https://www.kaggle.com/andrewparr